 May 17, 2020: Yale terminated Lee without warning or due process, for last date of June 30, 2020

-March 22, 2021: after attempting for ten months to dialogue but failing, at the advice of former Yale Law School dean, Lee filed a lawsuit
+March 22, 2021: after attempting for ten months to dialogue but failing, at the advice of a former Yale Law School dean, Lee filed a lawsuit

 December 22, 2021: top constitutional scholars of the country agreed Lee “has an excellent case”; however, the senior judge ruling in Lee’s favor for nine months was replaced without cause or explanation